-▼ The Retouch Menu: Creating Retouched Copies
+The Retouch Menu: Creating Retouched Copies

-To view the retouch menu, select the
+To view the retouch menu, select the tab in the camera menus.

 The options in the retouch menu are used to create trimmed or retouched copies of existing pictures.
 The retouch menu is only displayed when a memory card containing photographs is inserted in the camera.